seed-labs/seed-emulator/examples/B06-blockchain/README.md

 }
 ```

-Using this transaction hash, we can get the transaction receipt, which
+Using this transaction hash, we can get the transaction receipt,
 which contains the address of the smart contract.
 This operation can be
 done on any node.